Aden's Dream

 "Not me, Lisa.
 Freddie's gifted.
 I need to practise, according to the music teacher," Aden said with his mouth full of sambhar rice.

 "You are both gifted, especially when you play a duet," Lisa said, failing to notice how Aden winced.
-The last time he did a duet with Freddie, his stepmom placed a hand on his shoulder, requesting that her son play the lead and Aden should accompany him.
+The last time he did a duet with Freddie, his stepmom placed a hand on his shoulder and asked him to play the lead, with Aden to accompany him.
 Aden had allowed Freddie his limelight after that.
 The boy was a genius; how could Aden fault his parents for fawning over him?

 Mrs Koshy, their beautiful neighbour, was married to an Italian expatriate.
-She refused to accompany her husband on his projects to foreign countries and lived in luxurious dwellings.
-Many a time, Aden would go there to play on the keys.
+She refused to accompany her husband on his projects abroad and lived in luxurious dwellings.
+Many times, Aden would go there to play the keys.
 She'd always have a lovely meal for him.
 When he was depressed, she would try to reason out the situation and get him back to his smiling self.

 "She came by yesterday to tell me of Freddie's progress."